kkentzo/teamcity-agents/README.md

 # Teamcity Agents

-This repo contains docker images for supporting teamcity agents with the following technologies:
+This repo contains docker images of teamcity agents with the following
+technologies:

 * nodejs
 * dotnet core